 Many people with Parkinson’s experience some mild memory loss and thinking problems.
 Symptoms vary widely and may fluctuate through the day.
 Research has shown that cognitive problems tend to be more severe in people with Parkinson’s with more pronounced bradykinesia (slow movement) and rigidity, and less severe in those with more pronounced tremor.

 If you are experiencing changes in your thinking and mental abilities, it’s natural to be concerned.
 You may worry you could go on to develop dementia; however, this happens to comparatively few people.
-One study found that after ten years with Parkinson’s, 80% of people experienced some cognitive difficulties, but less than 20% had developed dementia - known as Parkinson’s disease dementia (PDD).
+One study found that after ten years with Parkinson’s, 80% of people with the condition experienced some cognitive difficulties, but less than 20% had developed dementia - known as Parkinson’s disease dementia (PDD).
 The symptoms of PDD are very different from those of Alzheimer’s disease.